 Ever since the first cave dweller carved the first tool out of stone and found a hundred accidental ways to instantly break, snap, and destroy their handiwork, one thing has been certain: build it, and it will break.
 Now, cars are super things.

 You can expect the ‘parts’ list for the average motor vehicle to total around 30,000.
 That’s tens of thousands of parts, all in place, all doing the thing they’re supposed to be doing, all in perfect harmony (often for years, depending on the age of the car).
 But things do break.
 Cars included.
-And when they do, you may find yourself too far from home and a friendly helping hand – it’s kind of hard to call your grandfather for assistance when you’re on a work-related errand more than a couple of hours’ drive away (also worth noting is that if your breakdown is the result of damage caused by another driver, there is a car accident lawyer in Dallas if you’re in the area and have questions).
+And when they do, you may find yourself too far from home and a friendly helping hand – it’s kind of hard to call your grandfather for assistance when you’re on a work-related errand more than a couple of hours’ drive away.
+Also worth noting is that if your breakdown is the result of damage caused by another driver, there is a car accident lawyer in Dallas if you’re in the area and have questions.
+If it’s fuel problems, you can just contact diesel fuel delivery services and you’ll be moving again.

 There’s nothing else for it.
 Time is of the essence, and you are the author of your own destiny.
 Here are the things you can carry in your car to help get you moving again without having to call and wait (and potentially pay) for roadside rescue.